Top 10 Best Smartwatch Apps for Designers

 2) Have the info you need at your fingertips

 The whole idea of having a wearable electronic gadget is to make our lives better and more manageable.
-And this principle works perfectly well when it comes to smartwatches too.
+This principle works perfectly well when it comes to smartwatches, too.

-When you have the information you need on your hand, you can focus on the work at hand instead of wasting time trying to find things out.
+When you have the information you need, you can focus on the work instead of wasting time trying to find things out.

-Not only that, it’s important not to have this info in front of your eyes when it comes to design, but also when working with other people in general.
+Not only that, but it's important not to have this info in front of your eyes when it comes to design and when working with other people in general.

-For example, it’s rather unprofessional if you are meeting with somebody, but you need to keep checking your smartphone to find an important email sent by this person.
-But having the data readily available on your wrist is not only a more professional solution but also saves time!
+For example, it's rather unprofessional if you are meeting with somebody, but you need to keep checking your smartphone to find an important email sent by this person.
+But having the data readily available on your wrist is a more professional solution and saves time!

 3) Build better relationships

-Having all the info you need while working helps you save time and focus on essential tasks.
-But not only that, but it also empowers you to be more efficient when communicating with other people (again, like in the example of meeting someone).
+Having all the necessary information while working helps you save time and focus on essential tasks.
+It also empowers you to be more efficient when communicating with others (again, like in the example of meeting someone).

 Having access to more information is quite empowering.
 And feeling more empowered is an excellent way to build better relationships.

-So if you have a chance to invest in a smartwatch for yourself or somebody you love, grab it.
+So, if you can invest in a smartwatch for yourself or somebody you love, grab it.

-Not only will you be happier and more productive because of this nifty gadget, but your relationships with other people can also benefit from it.
+Not only will you be happier and more productive because of this nifty gadget, but your relationships with others can also benefit.

 Top 10 Best Smartwatch Apps for Designers